The Old Village, Mount Pleasant

 A great deal is expected of a University School faculty member.
 In order to retain teachers of this caliber and secure additional quality teachers, University School compensates its faculty at levels comparable to or better than other public and private schools.
 We also devote considerable resources to the ongoing professional and personal development of our teachers.
 USL teachers are certified in American Red Cross CPR/AED and have completed Darkness to Light's Stewards of Children sexual abuse prevention program.
 University School is also one of Darkness to Light's pioneer organizations in its Partner in Prevention program.

 Born and raised in Indiana, Nicole graduated with a BS degree in Biology.
 Later in life, she followed her heart and went back to school to become a mathematics teacher.
 She graduated with honors from NC State with a BS in Mathematics and Education.
 Nicole taught for several years in middle school mathematics in North Carolina and South Carolina then decided to stay home while her children were young.
-For the last 8 years, she privately tutored children from elementary level to college leveled mathematics in the evenings.
-Last year, she had the opportunity to work with USL students part time.
-Nicole is very excited to be joining such an amazing staff and this wonderful community that is USL.
+For the 8 years prior to joining University School, she privately tutored children from elementary level to college leveled mathematics in the evenings.
+Nicole is very excited to be a part of such an amazing staff and this wonderful community that is USL.
 She resides in Mt.
-Pleasant with her husband Roger, nine year old son Dylan, and five year old daughter Riley.
+Pleasant with her husband Roger, son Dylan, and daughter Riley.
 In her spare time she enjoys playing with her children, knitting, golfing, and reading.

 Heather moved to the Charleston area to attend the College of Charleston where she graduated from the Honors program with a B.S. in Biology and earned her Secondary Education certification.
 While there she worked in the Math lab and as a Supplemental Instruction leader for introductory Biology classes during which time she realized that she loved helping others learn and decided that she wanted to teach.
 As part of her program, she completed independent study and a bachelor’s essay about problem-based learning and realized the educational value of students learning about real-life issues related to a subject and developing solutions to problems.
 After graduating, Heather accepted a science teaching position at R.B.
 Stall High school instructing students in Biology, Physics, Chemistry, Physical Science, and Marine Science.
 Teaching a variety of courses during her 6 years at the school helped Heather research real-life relationships within many disciplines to engage her students.
 During this time, she also volunteered at the SC Aquarium and returned to C of C to earn her Masters degree in math and science education -- both of which helped her expand her knowledge of various scientific disciplines.
 Heather enjoys helping students use scientific methods to solve problems and relate what they are learning in class to their lives and is excited to work with the students at University School as they expand their knowledge about science.
 Heather currently resides in Mount Pleasant with her husband, Drew and their daughter, Ava.